One of the most serious types of injuries the attorneys at the Law Office of Daniel Goodman, LLC encounter are dog bites and dog attacks.

 - $478,000 – The case involved a young girl who was bitten in the face by a relative’s pit bull.

 - $60,000 – This case involved an unusual set of circumstances.
 While visiting a horse farm, a woman was holding a young horse on a lead line.
 The owner of the property housed a pitbull, who managed to break through a window and escape to attack the horse being held by the victim.
 When the dog attacked the young horse, the young horse kicked the woman holding him, causing facial injuries.
 So while the pitbull did not actually attack the victim, his attack on the horse being held by the victim, caused serious injuries.

-If you or a loved one has been attacked by a dog or bitten by a dog in the Chicago, Il area or suburbs, the Chicago Il dog bite attorneys at the Law Office of Daniel Goodman can help you with the process of determining who is responsible for the dog, and what actions should be taken to compensate you for your injuries.
+If you or a loved one has been attacked by a dog or bitten by a dog in the Chicago, IL area or suburbs, the Chicago IL dog bite attorneys at the Law Office of Daniel Goodman, LLC can help you with the process of determining who is responsible for the accident, and what actions should be taken to compensate you for your injuries.
 Call us today for a free no cost no obligation consultation.